 Fond.
 Ghisla Art Collection

-Works by Picasso, Mirò, Christo and Jeanne-Claude, Magritte, Tàpies, Botero, Kounellis, Poliakoff, Castellani, Appel, Basquiat, Fontana, Bonalumi, Buren and many other protagonists of the contemporary art scene, plus those of a large group of young, emerging artists, are displayed at the Fondazione Ghisla Art Collection in Locarno.
+Works by Picasso, Mirò, Christo & Jeanne-Claude, Magritte, Tàpies, Botero, Dorazio, Poliakoff, Dubuffet, Appel, Basquiat, Vasarely, Bonalumi and many other protagonists of the contemporary art scene, plus those of a large group of young, emerging artists, are displayed at the Fondazione Ghisla Art Collection in Locarno.
 Designed by architect Franco Moro, the museum itself is a feat of architecture: a big cube covered by red wire mesh, surrounded by a small moat.

 An audio-guide is included in the entry fee (chf.
 18 adults, chf.
 15 (retired seniors), chf.
 11 students) and is available to visitors in four different languages (Italian, German, French and English)